 7. Marigold Spice

-This peppery and citrusy spice can be used instead of saffron when in a pinch and is often referred to as imitation saffron.
+This peppery and citrusy spice can be used as a saffron substitute in cooking when in a pinch and is often referred to as imitation saffron.
 Alone, you will not get the earthiness, but you could try combining it with a little turmeric to see if you can get even closer to the saffron flavor.
 Playing around with flavors is how we discover new ways of making our recipes dynamic and delicious.

 One thing to keep in mind with marigold spice is that it can be hard to find.
 Try looking where health foods and/or ethnic ingredients are sold.

 Calendula has a somewhat spicy, peppery taste with hints of bitterness that will remind you of a milder saffron.
-Too much can ruin your dish, so definitely start with a small amount if you decide to use it as a saffron substitute.
+Too much can ruin your dish, so definitely start with a small amount if you decide to use it as a substitute for saffron.

 Often, calendula is used as a natural sedative, so please read up on this herb before using it in any recipe you make.
 You may need to look for dried calendula at your local health food store.